theCapypara/riptide-docker-images/php/README.md

         - src
 ```

-For all image variants, expect for "apache":
+For all image variants, expect for `apache`:

 - This image supports ``run_as_current_user: true`` for services (this is the default).

-For the "apache" image variant:
+For the `apache` image variant:

 - This image only supports ``run_as_current_user: false`` for services.
   To run the image with the user controlling riptide, instead of the image user, provide the APACHE_RUN_USER and APACHE_RUN_GROUP environment variables,